-Externship is an opportunity to practice the skills you have learned in the classroom portion of the program.
-Think of externship as on-the-job training.
-Externship allows you to be placed at an offsite location like a hospital, clinic or laboratory to complete the required hours for the practical portion of the program.
+Externships at CALRegional are an opportunity to practice the skills you have learned in the classroom portion of your healthcare training program.
+Think of it as on-the-job training.
+An externship allows you to be placed at an offsite location like a hospital, clinic, or laboratory to complete the required hours for the practical portion of the program.

 There are many benefits to completing an externship.
 In addition to being able to practice your skills in a live setting, you will experience what it is like working in the field.
-In fact, many externship sites host externs, in part, to find qualified candidates to hire.
-In some cases, externship can lead to employment at the externship location.
+In fact, many sites host externs, in part, to find qualified candidates to hire.
+In some cases, it can lead to employment at the location.